Localization vs Translation: What’s the main difference?

 See also 12 Differences between transcreation and translation (When to use them)

-The impact of localization
+The impact of localization on the target audience

 Localization can dramatically improve user engagement and satisfaction.
 A survey conducted by Nimdzi Insights found that apps localized for the Japanese market saw a 22% increase in downloads compared to those that were simply translated.